Particular/docs.particular.net/transports/azure-service-bus/configuration.md

 These settings control how the transport creates entities in the Azure Service Bus namespace.

+> [!WARNING]
-WARNING: Entity creation settings are applied only at creation time of the corresponding entities; they are not updated on subsequent startups.
+> Entity creation settings are applied only at creation time of the corresponding entities; they are not updated on subsequent startups.

 partial: access-rights